oktadev/okta-blog/_source/_posts/2020-06-11-react-docker.md

 heroku create
 ```

-You should now have a new `heroku` git remote.
+You should now have a new `heroku` Git remote repository.
 You can confirm this with `git remote -v`.

 Create a `static.json` file in your root directory with security headers and redirect all HTTP request to HTTPS.